Matiaspv42/personal-finance-app/README.md

 ## Summary

-This project was presented as my final project in DesafioLatam, it was a blast to work on it and I'm certain it was real opportunities to be adopted.
+This project was presented as my final project in DesafioLatam, it was a blast to work on it and I'm certain it has real opportunities to be adopted.
 At this point I'm interested in working on it to become fully usable as a mobile website but also I'm thinking in learn React Native and go with a full on mobile app.

 If you are interested in working on this website or helping, hit me up!
 I have a lot of ideas and we can make something nice!